yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📞      | must pick up a (gasp!) phone                         |
 | 💰      | site charges money for access or removal (whaaaat?)  |

-This list, also known as BADBOOL, was started in September 2017 and was most recently updated on March 28th, 2026 with new search and opt-out URLs for PrivateRecords and a new opt-out URL for MyLife.
-We also removed some CA-related language for MyLife since the new opt-out page appears to not be limited to CPPA.
+This list, also known as BADBOOL, was started in September 2017 and was most recently updated on April 26, 2026 with information on opting out of National Public Data.
+We also removed some resources that are no longer being updated, but plan to add new ones in future guides.

+BADBOOL is and will always be free, but you are welcome to [buy me a coffee](https://ko-fi.com/kofisupporter11745)! 💕☕️ If you’d like to learn more about me and my other work, feel free to check out my website, [Yael Writes](https://yaelwrites.com/).

 How to use this page: We recommend opting out of high-priority sites first.
 If you only have the time and patience for 13, start with sites marked 💐.
 If you can do 19 (total), go to sites marked ☠ as well.
 Once you’ve completed all of those, you can start to work your way through the rest of the list.
 We’ve reordered this list by priority for your convenience.